-As a business owner, you’ve probably heard a lot about using Google Ads to increase your online presence or online sales.
+As a business owner, you’ve probably heard much about using Google Ads to increase your online presence or sales.
 With training and/or the help of a digital ad agency, profitable Google Ads are attainable!

 So, why do some succeed and some fail with Google Ads?